 Check gutters and downspout pipes to ensure they move water freely and that there’s no debris to block water flow.
 Tree roots can disrupt water flow from the basement; ensure they’re not encroaching on your property.
 Inspect the basement for leaks, especially at the floor plates, and fix basement cracks to prevent seepage.

 Use a dehumidifier to regulate moisture levels in the basement.
 Ideally, humidity should be below 50%.
-Reducing moisture buildup eliminates dampness and all the unpleasant things that come with it, including pests, insects and mold.
+Reducing moisture buildup eliminates dampness, reduces pests’ interest in the space, and helps prevent mold growth.

 Ensure your sump pumps are also working properly and channeling water away from the basement.
 You don’t want to be caught unaware following a heavy downpour.
 If it has an alarm, test it to ensure it is in working condition too.